“Falcon Crest is a cancer; it contaminates everybody it touches! Get away, if you can!”

 a tactical nuclear strike to repurpose an old review of Falcon Crest’s second season.
 That’ll show ‘em!

-Click to purchase Falcon Crest: Season 2 at Amazon.
+Click to purchase Falcon Crest: Season 2 on DVD:

 Let’s bring you up to date, briefly, with the mischievous knavery going on in the storied Tuscany Valley vineyards.
 Newcomer to the Valley and utterly ruthless businessman Richard Channing (David Selby) is out to screw everybody.
 The bastard son of Angela Channing’s (Jane Wyman) dead husband, Channing now controls the majority stock holdings in the powerful San Francisco Globe, the Channing family newspaper.
 Backed by the mysterious “Cartel,” fronted by adoptive father, Henry Denault (E.G. Marshall), Richard is coming to the Valley to exact revenge on the Channing family (for being abandoned as a child), as well as to discover the identity of his long-lost mother.
 Not buying his phony fraternal act is half-brother Chase Gioberti (Robert Foxworth), who has enough on his plate, worrying about his screenplay-writing wife, Maggie (Susan Sullivan) running off with slimy Hollywood producer Darryl Clayton (Bradford Dillman), his dippy daughter Victoria (Jamie Rose) falling for married weasel Nick Hogan (Roy Thinnes), and his even dopier son Cole’s (William R. Moses) arrest for the murder of Carol Agretti (Carlos Romero)—who just happens to be the father of Melissa Agretti (Ana Alicia)…who now carries Cole’s baby.